PX4/PX4-Devguide/en/simulation/hitl.md

 Widgets -&gt; HIL Config, then select X-Plane 10 in the drop-down and hit connect.
 Once the system is connected, battery status, GPS status and aircraft position should all become valid:

 ![](../../assets/gcs/qgc_sim_run.png)

-## Switch to Joystick Input

-If a joystick is preferred over a radio remote control, set the parameter `COM_RC_IN_MODE` to "Joystick/No RC Checks" \(numeric value 1\).
-It can be found in the Commander parameter group.

 ## Fly an Autonomous Mission in HITL